dexie/dexie-website/docs/IndexedDB-on-Safari.md

   3. Compound indexes or primary keys are not supported.
   4. MultiEntry indexes not supported.

+## Safari version >= 10.1 and 11.0

+Native and almost bug free support for IndexedDB 2.0.
+There is still [one known issue](https://bugs.webkit.org/show_bug.cgi?id=178380) with version 10 and 11 that affects Dexie's [Collection.modify()](/docs/Collection/Collection.modify()) in Dexie versions <= 2.0.
+A new workaround for this Safari issue will likely to be included in Dexie version > 2.0.
+The progress of this can be followed up in [issue #594](https://github.com/dfahlander/Dexie.js/issues/594).

 ## Chrome and Opera on IOS

 Thanks to Apples restricted policies for iOS, Chrome and Opera running on iOS is actually a Safari browser in the backend pretending to be Chrome or Opera.
 Thus, it suffers from all the indexedDB bugginess that comes with the native indexedDB support in Safari.
 See Issue [#110](https://github.com/dfahlander/Dexie.js/issues/110).

-If your application will target any iOS platform or Safari browser, it is still recommended to include the indexedDB shim before requiring/including Dexie.js on iOS systems independantly on which browser is running, and on all Safari browsers, independently on whether they have native indexedDB support or not.
+If your application must target iPhone 6 or below, it is recommended to include the indexedDB shim before requiring/including Dexie.js. iPhone 7 users will have a Safari engine of version >= 10.3 with a functional IndexedDB support.

-If IndexedDBShim is included before Dexie, Dexie will prefer the Shim over any native indexedDB implementation.
-This is because it must be possible to use the shim instead of the native and buggy safari indexedDB implementation.